Welcome to Nuritinga

 Nuritinga is a Palawa word, meaning "our business" or "among ourselves".

 It is also the name of an electronic journal of nursing, run from UTAS Nursing & Midwifery, designed to publish and showcase excellent nursing student work.
-This is the first nursing journal of its kind in Australia - electronic, exclusively for students, and peer-reviewed.
+This was the first nursing journal of its kind in Australia - electronic, exclusively for students, and peer-reviewed.
 Nuritinga is free to all who want to view and read the work.

 Nuritinga explores and exploits the possibilities of new communication technologies, but aims to do so in ways which complement the activities of established paper-based nursing journals.
 It is published as one or more issues per year, but because of the flexible nature of the format, articles can be added and can appear when the next issue is published.